shubhjadhav/tsai-erav3-s6/README.md

 This will:
 - Download the MNIST dataset automatically
-- Train for one epoch
+- Train for 20 epoch
 - Display progress and metrics
-- Show final accuracy
+- Show logs of loss and accuracy for each epoch

 ### Running Tests
 To run the test suite: